-PAM PhD students play a crucial role in the life of the graduate program.
+Brooks PhD students play a crucial role in the life of the graduate program.
 They have shared offices in the newly-renovated Martha van Rensselaer Hall along with the faculty of the Brooks School.
-PAM PhD students participate in many student-led organizations and initiatives on campus.
+Public Policy PhD students participate in many student-led organizations and initiatives on campus.
 Click here for more details about the Cornell graduate school communities.

 The Graduate School